 But that’s not all, thanks to our friend Kemi from Musings and Adventures we learned about the spooky paranormal activity that happens here!
 Apparently, in 1864, a woman used an ouija board to try to communicate with her son who tragically lost his life in the Civil War opening a portal to demons and strange paranormal activity and even resulted in a missing person.

 So while you’re here, be sure to pay attention to see if you can spot any bizarre activity!
+If you’re a fan of the backstory, check out the history of Prospect Park too.

 This hidden gem in Park Slope has a fun history and is a great place to take the kids for one of their marionette puppet shows that have been taking place in this location since 1980 by professional puppeteer Nicolas Coppola who was first inspired by a puppet performance as a third-grader at PS 200 right here in Brooklyn.